Chopsticks (hand game)

 The game's scores are tracked on the fingers of both hands.
 There is a short version and a long version.
 For the short version you are knocked out if you have more than five fingers.
-Longer version, you need to get the exact amount.
+Longer version, you need to get the exact number.

 Chopsticks (sometimes called Splits, Calculator, or just Sticks) is a hand game for two or more players, in which players extend a number of fingers from each hand and transfer those scores by taking turns tapping one hand against another.
-Chopsticks is an example of a combinatorial game, and is solved in the sense that with perfect play, an optimal strategy from any point is known.
+Chopsticks is an example of a combinatorial game, and is solved in the sense that, with perfect play, an optimal strategy from any point is known.

 Description

 Gameplay

 In Chopsticks, players tally points using the fingers of both hands, with each extended finger counting as one point.
-A hand with less than five points is considered to be "living"; if it collects five points or more, it is "knocked out" and becomes "dead".
+A hand with less than five points is considered to be "living"; if it collects five points or more, it is "knocked out" and becomes "dead"—sometimes known as a "stone".
 The goal of the game is to knock out both of the opponent’s hands; the winner is the last player with a living hand.

 In the basic game for two players, each starts with two points—with one finger of each hand extended.
 Players then take turns, and on each turn must either:

 (1) "Attack” by tapping either of the opponent's hands, adding points to it.